allan-tulane/sp23-recitation-01-luciafilippone/README.md

 - [ ] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?

 **TODO: your answer goes here**
+*** The O(n) running time for linear search makes sense becaue the complexity is directly related to the number of elements in the list.
+O(log(n)) makes sense for binary search because the amount of steps the search takes increases when the data set doubles.

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here**